 - Use a mouse and keyboard to interact with age appropriate software;

 - Find out about and identify the uses of everyday technology and use ICT to support learning.

 Guidance on observation and assessment of ICT capability

 The best way to measure the achievement of children in ICT capability is through your own personal observation.
 This can be coupled with well-thought out questions and listening and talking.
-Any assessment of ICT capability needs to be seen in this context.
+Any formative assessment in early childhood in relation to ICT capability needs to be seen in this context.

 When assessing it is not necessary to assess discrete skills as this will show through observation of whole tasks.
 For example, if they can use a paint program then you know that they can use a mouse well enough.
 As children interact with their peers, they will be able to demonstrate their ICT capability.
 You can make brief notes along with your observations to help you build a firm picture of their capabilities in ICT.

 The following is an example of observations recorded in a reflective diary.

 Many of the ICT resources have helped to capture, and hold X’s attention for increasing periods of time.
 He is not interacting very well with others in the class and is not keen to wait for his turn, which makes some of the other children less keen to include him in their play, particularly in the role play area.

 3 November 2017

 The recent setting up of the interactive whiteboard (IWB) has helped X to develop some degree of patience, as he is now able to wait his turn to use it, when working in a group.
 This has been invaluable in boosting him with his peers.
 X is very good at recognising and adding numbers.
 When working with the whiteboard with number, for example, the size makes it possible for others to see how clever he is, which I am sure is helping with both his self-esteem and his standing, amongst his peers.
 It has also given him another avenue which to devote his seemingly endless energy.
 Looking back over my notes, it is also possible to see that X is collaborating more with his peers and is less demanding of my attention.